BurdaMagazinOrg/thunder-distribution/docs/varnish.md

 # Tag-based cache invalidation for Varnish

-This is guide how to setup Varnish in order to use effective cache invalidation method.
-The idea behind is that cache tags provided by Drupal 8 are used to invalidate cache (sometimes this action will be called "purge" in the following documentation).
-In order to achieve tag-based cache invalidation, few modules have to be installed and configured to work in combination with customized cache invalidation scripts provided for Varnish.
+This is guide on how to setup Varnish in order to use effective cache invalidation.
+The idea behind it is that cache tags provided by Drupal 8 are used to invalidate cache (sometimes this action will be called "purge" in the following documentation).
+In order to achieve tag-based cache invalidation a few modules have to be installed and configured to work in combination with customized cache invalidation scripts provided for Varnish.

 ### Requirements